Shubham091234/MusicPlayer_JavaScript/README.md

 # MusicPlayer_JavaScript

-Here is the link to access the live music player
+Here is the link to access the music player

 https://shubham091234.github.io/MusicPlayer_JavaScript/